 Our Big Island Travel Guide will help you get to wherever you are going on the Big Island.
 With over 4,000 square miles (more than 10,400 square km) to explore, this is a very big playground!
 In fact the Big Island is nearly double the size of all the other Hawaiian Islands combined.

 Because roads on the Big Island are often narrow and winding, distances are typically given in time rather than mileage.
-Traveling on Highway 11 from Hilo to Kona will take close to 3 hours, and driving Highway 19 around the north will take about 2 hours.
+Traveling south on Highway 11 from Hilo to Kona will take close to 3 hours, and driving Highway 19 around the north will take about 2 hours.
 The speed limit never exceeds 55 mph (88 kph).

 One of our favorite scenic drives winds 55 miles along the Hamakua coast, Highway 19 between Hilo and the northern town of Waimea.
 There are many waterfalls and dramatic views of the east coast along this stretch of highway, in addition to a number of scenic byways and diversions.
 Take your time!

 Make a day of it and continue northwest from Waimea to the cute artist community of Hawi.
 Known as the Kohala Mountain Road, Route 250 is a 40 minute stretch of scenic highway running across the upper flank of the Kohala volcano.

 The Kohala Mountain Road offers stunning views of the west coast as it stretches across the grassy slopes and sparsely wooded areas of Kohala Volcano.
 Begin in Waimea, drive west 2 miles (3.2 km) on Highway 19, then veer right (northwest) onto Highway 250.